 You can also fetch your data now as various formats.

-is a useful terminal tool for interacting with atomic-server
+atomic-cli as clientatomic-cli is a useful terminal tool for interacting with atomic-server.

 It makes it easy to query and edit Atomic Data from the command line.